Mounting a USB drive can become a real headache and maybe a waste of time, especially if you are new on Raspberry Pi and Linux commands.

 We are ready with prerequisites.

-– automatically: need more configuration to start, but this will be automatic next times
+- Automatically: this needs more configuration to start, but this will be accessible automatically after a reboot.

 Manually mount the USB drive

-In this part, we’ll see how to mount a USB drive quickly on the Raspberry Pi.
+In this part, we’ll learn how to mount a USB drive quickly on the Raspberry Pi.

 The mount command

-The mount command allows us to mount a device on a specific folder.
+The mount command allows us to mount a device to a specific folder.

 In my case, I want to mount /dev/sda1 to /mnt/usb.